abajwa-hw/nifi-network-processor/README.md

     - Run > Run Configurations
     ![Image](../master/screenshots/eclipse-run-configs.png?raw=true)

-  - Then click Maven Build.
-It will prompt you for the configuration:
+  - Then double click 'Maven Build'.
+It will prompt you for the configuration.
+Enter the below:
     - Name: nifi-network
     - Base dir: /root/nifi-network-processor
     - Under 'Goals': clean package